- Postgraduate research opportunities

 - Integrated structured training on research methodologies, statistics, presentation skills and academic writing

-- Range of on-farm facilities and established trial-plot areas to support your work
+- Range of on-farm facilities including a herd of eight research ponies and established trial-plot areas to support your work

-- Strong research collaborations with University of Nottingham, Rothamsted Research Station and University College of Dublin allowing you access to some ‘state of the art laboratory facilities’
+- Strong research collaborations with University of Nottingham, University of Glasgow, Rothamsted Research Station and University College of Dublin allowing you access to some ‘state of the art laboratory facilities’

-The development of the Rural Innovation Centre (RIC) at Harnhill, opened by the RAU's President, HRH The Prince of Wales in Nov 2013, is an on-farm research and knowledge exchange facility that allows staff and students to utilise a wide range of animal and crop systems and on-farm laboratories to develop and test ideas.
-The RIC is close to the exciting new Farm 491 incubation units where agribusinesses can interact with staff and facilities to develop products and systems that have a real impact on agribusinesses.
+The development of the John Oldacre Rural Innovation Centre (JORIC) at Harnhill, opened by the RAU's President, HRH The Prince of Wales in Nov 2013, is a research and knowledge exchange facility that allows staff and students to utilise a wide range of animal and crop systems and laboratories to develop and test ideas.
+The JORIC is close to the exciting new Farm 491 incubation units where agribusinesses can interact with staff and facilities to develop products and systems that have a real impact on agribusinesses.

 Fossehill Farm is the RAUs equine facility and includes a 60 x 40 m all-weather Martin Collins arena, a 1 km chipped bark gallop, horse walker and an American barn stabling block with 24-hour observation equipment.
 All of this enables our work on equine nutrition, behaviour, gait analyses and standard exercise regimes to be done.
 We work closely with the equine industry and are continually investigating how new products and management systems affect the physiology, health and welfare of the horse.

 Laboratories on the main campus facilitate nutritional and hygienic assessment of feed, DNA extraction, microbiology culturing, and histology.